EXPERIMENTAL DESIGN SUPPORT

 A goal of the HI3 is to foster relationships across disciplines to better leverage our human sample resources.
 Please contact Aimee Bernard (Aimee.Bernard@ucdenver.edu) to learn how you can contribute to this effort and to add to our growing list of research needs.

 Novel immunotherapies must be tested with sophisticated preclinical models before they can be tried in humans.
 Ideally, these models should provide a platform where the human immune system can be exposed to experimental and therapeutic manipulations and the readout is meaningful and applicable to humans.

-The TRNPM will provide this key component with the production, distribution and/or analysis of humanized mice.
-Humanized mice are immunodeficient mice transplanted with a human immune system, or some of its components.
-Humanized mice can be utilized to understand basic mechanisms of the human immune system and to study genetic, biological, and pharmacological therapies to autoimmune and inflammatory responses.
-When also engrafted with tumors, these humanized mice become an ideal tool for testing the effects of novel immunotherapies, such as immune checkpoint inhibitors, on human immune responses to tumors.
+The TRNPM will provide this key component with the production, distribution and/or analysis of Human Immune System mice.
+Human Immune System mice are immunodeficient mice transplanted with a human immune system, or some of its components.
+Human Immune System mice can be utilized to understand basic mechanisms of the human immune system and to study genetic, biological, and pharmacological therapies to autoimmune and inflammatory responses.
+When also engrafted with tumors, these Human Immune System mice become an ideal tool for testing the effects of novel immunotherapies, such as immune checkpoint inhibitors, on human immune responses to tumors.